aam29dc/batch_curl_bot/README.md

-opens words.txt, shuffles the entries (using a .ps1 script), and starts querying the usual search engines.
-Attempted to appear as if a real user is browsing, and to self DoS and check ISP rate-limiting features.
+opens words.txt, shuffles the entries (using a .ps1 script), chooses a random search engine (out of the 4), and querying at the homepage.
+If last search engine is the same it skips the homepage query.
+Attempted to appear as if a real user is browsing, to self DoS, check ISP rate-limiting features, and search engine anti-bot features.

 ````
 200 1.407508s googlesearch?q=biurate